FarronF/limerick-council-meetings/meetings/2019/11/18-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 21st October 2019.md

 **REPLY:** A meeting has been requested between Limerick City and County Council and the

 relevant group/project promoter to receive an update on this project.
+A progress
+---
-A progress--- 7
+7

 report will be circulated to the Elected Members of the Metropolitan District after